apepkuss/mem-test/README.md

 ## Results

+**Observations**:

-**Observations**: As the diagrams below shows, both MCP and RSS of the Rust SDK on `macOS + Apple M1` go down in the final phase, while the others seem not to do the cleanup job.
-However, all diagrams of the Golang SDK do not present the decline of MCP and RSS in the final phase, even if on `macOS + Apple M1`.
+- As the diagrams below shows, both MCP and RSS of the Rust SDK on `macOS + Apple M1` go down in the final phase, while the others do not present the same trend.

+- All diagrams of the Go SDK do not present the decline of MCP and RSS in the final phase, even if on `macOS + Apple M1`.
 The reason might be that the `ps` command cannot get the correct information of the memory consumption while the garbage collector of Golang starts working.

+- The tests with both Rust and Go SDK all climb up to the peak sharply at the begining, and then keep the plateau to the end.
+There is no obvious trend of the memory consumption keeping rising during the process of calling the `hello` host function periodically.

-- Memory Consumption Percentage (MCP)
+### Diagrams of Memory Consumption Percentage (MCP)

   - Diagrams of the tests with Rust SDK